-Below are examples of snails you are likely to run across if you spend any time at all on Oregon’s exposed rocky shores.
-All photos are from northern Oregon unless otherwise noted in the caption.
-My organization follows Lamb an Hanby (2005).
+Below are examples of snails you are likely to run across if you spend any time at all on Oregon’s exposed shores.
+All photos are from northern Oregon unless noted in the caption.
+My organization follows Lamb and Hanby (2005).
 Common names are my choice.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
-Biodiversity of the Central Coast’s molluscs page is full of great information about most of the species shown below, and they are covered in the books, field guides, and identification resources listed at the bottom of the page.
+Biodiversity of the Central Coast’s Molluscs page is full of great information about the species shown below.
+And they are covered in the books, field guides, and identification resources listed at the bottom of the page.

 Lirabuccinum dirum, dire whelk